el-behnam/my_academic_resume/README.md

 - Use a clear, easy-to-read font: Choose a font that is easy to read and looks professional.

 - Use appropriate formatting: Use head

+## My Academic Resume
+I've created my resume in latex.
+I have used moderncv documnet class for my resume and I didn't code for it from scrtatch and you can find the reference to the moderncv resume at the begining of the latex code.
+The source is [LaTeXTemplates website](http://www.LaTeXTemplates.com) and the author is Xavier Danaux.
+I also removed the reference part but you can add them at the end of the resume.